Sergio Alcántara: Detroit Tigers

-On July 18, 2017 the Diamondbacks traded Alcántara along with Dawel Lugo and Jose King to the Detroit Tigers for J. D. Martinez.
-Detroit assigned him to the Lakeland Flying Tigers and he finished the season there.
-In 121 total games between Visalia and Lakeland, he slashed .266/.334/.339 with three home runs, 35 RBIs, and a .673 OPS.
+On July 18, 2017, the Diamondbacks traded Alcántara along with Dawel Lugo and Jose King to the Detroit Tigers in exchange for J. D. Martinez.
+Detroit assigned him to the High-A Lakeland Flying Tigers and he finished the season there.
+In 121 total games between Visalia and Lakeland, he slashed .266/.334/.339 with three home runs, 35 RBI, and a .673 OPS.

-The Tigers added Alcántara to their 40-man roster after the 2017 season.
-In 2018, he spent the full season with the Double-A Erie SeaWolves, where he hit .271 with a home run, 37 RBIs, and eighteen doubles.
-For the second straight season, Alcantara would remain at the Double-A level for the full season during the 2019 season.
+On November 20, 2017, the Tigers added Alcántara to their 40-man roster to protect him from the Rule 5 draft.
+In 2018, he spent the full season with the Double-A Erie SeaWolves, where he hit .271 with a home run, 37 RBI, and eighteen doubles.
+For the second straight season, Alcántara would remain at the Double-A level for the full season during the 2019 season.
 Playing in 102 games (18 fewer than in 2018) he finished the season with a .247 average and .346 OBP.
-He hit two home runs, had 27 RBIs, but walked 48 times, six times more than in 2018.
+Alcántara hit two home runs, had 27 RBI, but walked 48 times, six times more than in 2018.
 Alcántara was invited to spring training for the 2020 season but it was cut short due to the COVID-19 pandemic.
 When the league started but up in the summer, Alcántara missed the beginning of summer camp when he tested positive for COVID-19.

 On September 4, 2020, the Tigers called up Alcántara as the 29th man for a doubleheader against the Minnesota Twins but was sent back down to the alternate training site afterwards without getting a chance to play.
 He was called up again the next day and made his major league debut on September 6.
 Alcántara hit a home run in his first at-bat with the Tigers, becoming the eighth Tiger player to accomplish this feat, and the first position player for the Tigers to do since Reggie Sanders in 1974.
-Overall with the 2020 Detroit Tigers, Alcántara batted .143 with one home run and 1 RBI in 10 games.
+Overall with the 2020 Detroit Tigers, Alcántara batted .143 with one home run and one RBI in 10 games.

 On January 29, 2021, Alcántara was designated for assignment by the Tigers following the signing of Wilson Ramos.

 Chicago Cubs

 On February 5, 2021, Alcántara was claimed by the Chicago Cubs off waivers from the Tigers.
-On February 18, 2021, Alcántara was designated for assignment after the signing of Brandon Workman was made official.
-On February 20, Alcántara was outrighted and invited to Spring Training as a non-roster invitee.
+On February 18, Alcántara was designated for assignment after the signing of Brandon Workman was made official.
+On February 20, Alcántara was outrighted and invited to spring training as a non-roster invitee.
+He was assigned to the Triple-A Iowa Cubs to begin the regular season.
 On May 30, Alcántara was selected to the active roster.
+In 89 appearances for the Cubs, he batted .205/.303/.327 with five home runs, 17 RBI, and three stolen bases.

-He was designated for assignment on March 23, 2022, to make room on the roster for Mychal Givens.
+Alcántara was designated for assignment by Chicago on March 23, 2022, to make room on the roster for Mychal Givens.